 Once assessment is completed and outcomes have been developed, practitioners must then develop instructional strategies for the families to use during daily routines.
-These strategies should be used within a coaching framework, in other words, the practitioner should be modeling the skill for the parents so that the parents can teach the child in between visits for maximum intervention.
+These strategies should be used within a coaching framework, in other words, the practitioner should be modeling the skill for the parents so the parents can teach the child in between visits for maximum intervention.
 Strategies should be written as a step-by-step detail of the activities proposed that will lead to the achievement of the outcomes.

 To develop appropriate outcomes for infants, practitioners should consider the infant's emerging awareness of self and others.
 Infants demonstrate this foundation in a number of ways.
 For example, they can respond to their names, point to their body parts when asked, or name members of their families.
 Through an emerging understanding of other people in their social environment, children gain an understanding of their roles within their families and communities.
-They also become aware of their own preferences and characteristics and those of others.
-(CA Dept. of Ed, 2017).
+They also become aware of their own preferences and characteristics and those of others (CA Dept. of Ed, 2017).

-Infants will develop close relationships with children they know over a period of time, such as other children in the family childcare setting or neighborhood.
+Infants will develop close relationships with children they know over a period of time, such as other children, in the family childcare setting or neighborhood.
 Relationships with peers provide young children with the opportunity to develop strong social connections.
 Infants often show a preference for playing and being with friends, as compared with peers with whom they do not have a relationship.
-Howes' (1983) research suggests that there are distinctive patterns of friendship for the infant, toddler, and preschooler age groups.
-The three groups vary in the number of friendships, the stability of friendships, and the nature of interaction between friends (for example, the extent to which they involve object exchange or verbal communication).
-(CA Dept. of Ed., 2017).
-Developing these characteristics could be a starting place for IFSP outcomes if there are concerns in this area, developmental levels and next steps listed in the appendix.
+Howes' (1983) research suggests there are distinctive patterns of friendship for the infant, toddler, and preschooler age groups.
+The three groups vary in the number of friendships, the stability of friendships, and the nature of interaction between friends; for example, the extent to which they involve object exchange or verbal communication (CA Dept. of Ed., 2017).